anderseline/anderseline/README.md

 <img src="res/headshot.jpg" height=345 width=500>

 <p>
-    I'm currently a senior at Lehigh University studying Industrial & Systems Engineering and Finance with minors in Data Science, Economics, and Computer Science.
+    I'm a recent graduate of Lehigh University, who studied Industrial & Systems Engineering and Finance with minors in Data Science, Economics, and Computer Science.
 Originally from central Ohio, I love learning new things, working with others, playing and listening to music, and keeping myself busy doing things I find interesting - some of these projects you can find below!
-I'll begin working at Ernst & Young and a Technology Consultant for Financial Services companies in early 2023.
-Until then, I'm finishing up my studies and working on a few side projects!
+I recently began working at Ernst & Young and a Technology Consultant for Financial Services companies in early 2023.
 You can find more information on my professional background on <a href="https://www.linkedin.com/in/anders-seline/">LinkedIn</a>.
 </p>

 # Projects #